rage/java-programming/data/part-11/4-processing-files.md

 Add the dictionary method `public void delete(String word)` which deletes the given word and its translation from the dictionary.

 <!-- Kannattanee kerrata aiemmilta viikoilta materiaalia, mikä liittyy olioiden deletemiseen ArrayListista. -->
-It might be worth it to revise the material concerning deleting objects from an ArrayList from the previous weeks.
+It might be worthwhile revising the material concerning deleting objects from an ArrayList from the previous weeks.

 <!-- <b>HUOM2:</b> metodi `delete` ei kirjoita tiedostoon. -->